 Red Sangria with Orange, Persimmon, and Pomegranate

-Red Sangria with Orange, Persimmon, and Pomegranate is an elegant, classic red sangria that’s simple to make and sure to impress!
-It’s refreshing, festive, and perfect for entertaining!
+Red Sangria with Orange, Persimmon, and Pomegranate is easy, classic red sangria with pinot noir wine, brandy and pomegranate juice!

 Gloria Ferrer Caves & Vineyards is Carneros’ original sparkling wine house, owned and founded by the Ferrer family of Spain.
 The winery was opened in in 1986 in southernmost Sonoma County, and was the fulfillment of a longtime family dream to make world-class sparkling wines in an exceptional New World terroir.

-I kept this sangria classic by adding brandy to the mix, and I added sweetened pomegranate juice for my fruit juice.
-If you use an unsweetened pomegranate juice, you’ll need to use more sugar, because that stuff is really tart.
+I kept this sangria classic by adding brandy to the mix, as well as sweetened pomegranate juice for my fruit juice.
+If you use an unsweetened pomegranate juice, you’ll need to use more sugar, because it can be really tart.

 This Red Sangria with Orange, Persimmon, and Pomegranate will definitely be making an appearance at Christmas and then some.
 It’s elegant, impressive, and the perfect cocktail to add sparkle to your holidays!